 Bill.com offers a specific level of access for auditors.
 It enables them to research and review all items necessary to complete the audit.
 There’s no need to dig through filing cabinets, rummage through desks, or call banks to get check stubs.

-In fact, accountants estimate that Bill.com helps nonprofits save 35% both on the cost of audits and the length of time it takes to complete them.
+In fact, Bill.com helps nonprofits save both on the cost of audits and the length of time it takes to complete them.
 See our case study about how Bill.com helped Altruic Advisors save $66K a year.

 Nonprofits don’t have to break the bank to leverage the additional convenience and security of Bill.com.